-Whilst it is the event organiser / management team that is ultimately responsible for the health and safety planning of a cycle event, the SAG provides independent advice to event organisers.
-This may include co-ordination with the emergency services, Emergency Planning and other key Local Authority officers such as Environmental Health

-(Health and Safety), Highways, Building Control, Licensing and Waste Management.
+Whilst it is the event organiser / management team that is responsible for the health and safety planning of a cycle event, the SAG provides independent advice to event organisers.
+This may include co-ordination with the emergency services, Emergency Planning, and other key Local Authority officers such as Environmental Health (Health and Safety), Highways, Building Control, Licensing and Waste Management.

-The SAG and Events Management team should have a single point of contact for the event to ensure consistent professional advice and support.
+The SAG and Events Management team should have a single point of contact with the organiser of the event to ensure consistent lines of communication.